 In London, Pavlina Samson, 39, owner of a jewelry and clothes shop, says stocks are too “risky.”
 What’s also driving her away may be something that runs deeper: “People feel like they’re being ripped off everywhere,” she says.

-In the U.S., debt per adult fell 12 percent the first 4 ½ years after the crisis, mostly a result of people defaulting on loans.
-In the U.K., debt per adult fell a modest 2 percent, but it had soared 59 percent in a comparable period before the crisis.
+In the U.S., debt per adult soared 54 percent in the five years before the crisis.
+Then it plunged, down 12 percent in 4 ½ years, although most of that resulted from people defaulting on loans.
+In the U.K., debt per adult fell a modest 2 percent, but it had jumped 59 percent before the crisis.

 “We don’t want to take out a loan,” says Maria Schoenberg, 45, of Frankfurt, Germany, explaining why she and her husband, a rheumatologist, decided to rent after a recent move instead of borrowing to buy.
 “We’re terrified of doing that.”

-“A whole new generation of adults has come of age in a time of diminished expectations,” he says.
+“A whole new generation of adults has come of age in a time of diminished expectations,” says Mark Vitner, a senior economist at Wells Fargo, the fourth-largest U.S. bank.
 “They’re not likely to take on debt like those before them.”

 After adjusting for inflation, Americans increased their spending in the five years after the crisis at one-quarter the rate before the crisis, according to PricewaterhouseCoopers.
 French spending barely budged.
-In the U.K., spending didn’t just grow slowly, it dropped.
+In the U.K., spending dropped.
 The British spent 3 percent less last year than they did five years earlier, in 2007.

 High unemployment has played a role.
-Unemployment in Europe is 11 percent.
-But economists say scarring from the financial crisis, and the government debt crisis that started a year later has spooked people who can afford to splurge to hold back instead.
+But economists say the financial crisis, and the government debt crisis that started in Europe a year later, has spooked even people who can afford to splurge to cut back.

-Five years ago, Mike Cockrell, chief financial officer at Sanderson Farms, a large U.S. poultry producer, had just paid off the mortgage on his home in Laurel, Miss.
-He was looking forward to having extra money to spend.
-Then came the financial crisis, and he decided to put the extra cash into savings.
-“Earning nothing, just like everyone else, ” Cockrell says.
+Five years ago, Mike Cockrell, chief financial officer at Sanderson Farms, a large U.S. poultry producer in Laurel, Mississippi, had just paid off a mortgage and was looking forward to the extra spending money.
+Then Lehman collapsed, and he decided to save it instead.

-“I watched the news of the stock market going down 100, 200 points a day, and I was glad I had cash,” he says, recalling the steep drops in the Dow during the crisis.
+“I watched the news of the stock market going down 100, 200 points a day, and I was glad I had cash,” he says, recalling the steep drops in the Dow Jones industrial average then.
 “That strategy will not change.”

 The wealthiest 1 percent of U.S. households are saving 30 percent of their take-home pay, triple what they were saving in 2008, according to a July report from American Express Publishing and Harrison Group, a research firm.

-The good news is that after years of living with less, paying debts and saving more, many people have repaired their personal finances.
+After years of saving more and shedding debt, the good news is that many people have repaired their personal finances.

-Americans have slashed their credit card debt to 2002 levels, according to the Federal Reserve Bank of New York.
-In the U.K., personal bank loans, not including mortgages, are no larger than they were in 1999, according to the British Bankers’ Association.
+Americans have slashed their credit card debt to 2002 levels.
+In the U.K., personal bank loans, not including mortgages, are no larger than they were in 1999.
+In addition, home prices in some countries are rising.

-But for every Tanabe, there seem to be more people like Madeleine Bosco, the Californian who sold her stocks and ditched many of her credit cards.
+But for every Tanabe, there seem to be more people like Madeleine Bosco, the Californian who ditched many of her credit cards.
 “All of a sudden you look at all these things you’re buying that you don’t need,” she says.